German submarine U-862: Second patrol

 U-862 departed for her second war patrol from Batavia in the Japanese-occupied Netherlands East Indies in December 1944.
 She sailed down the west coast of Australia, across the Great Australian Bight, around the southern coast of Tasmania and then north towards Sydney where she sank the U.S.-registered Liberty ship Robert J. Walker on 25 December 1944.
 She then travelled around New Zealand and entered the port of Napier at night undetected.
 This has given birth to an urban legend in New Zealand, where it is said that the captain of U-862 sent sailors ashore at night to steal fresh milk from a farm.
 This may arise from a joke made by Captain Timm to Air Vice Marshal Sir Rochford Hughes in the late 1950s.
-U862s voyage to New Zealand was portrayed in a stage comedy U Boat Down Under which was written and directed by Peter Tait and performed at Downstage Theatre, Wellington from 27 July to 5 August 2006.U-862 then returned to the Indian Ocean.
+U-862s voyage to New Zealand was portrayed in a stage comedy U Boat Down Under which was written and directed by Peter Tait and performed at Downstage Theatre, Wellington from 27 July to 5 August 2006.U-862 then returned to the Indian Ocean.
 On 6 February 1945, about 1,520 km (820 nm) south-west of Fremantle, U-862 sank the U.S.-registered Liberty ship, Peter Silvester, which was loaded with mules bound for Burma.U-862 was also a trial boat for the FuMo 65 Hohentwiel radar system.
 This was cranked out of a casing on the port side of the conning tower and rose on a mast.
 The aerial was hand trained onto targets whilst the U-boat was on the surface.
 The radar had a range up to 7 nmi and was very effective where there was little risk from air attack on the U-boat.